Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Manoj Raghavan

 Yeah.
 And also the industry is also going through a lot of mergers and acquisitions.
-M and A is happening.
-So that is also, you know, sort of what happens when two media companies come together is, you know, there is duplication of engineering.
-And so there is a lot of resources available and there’s no need to really depend on, you know, an external.
-External supplier to come in and support them and so on.
-Right.
-So those things are also happening.
-Right,
+M&A is happening.
+So that is also sort of what happens when two media companies come together, there is duplication of engineering and so there is a lot of resources available, and there’s no need to really depend on an external supplier to come in and support them and so on, right?
+So those things are also happening as we speak.

 Unidentified Participant